Corey Lewandowski: Trump 2016 presidential campaign

 When Lewandowski was hired, Trump's political staff consisted of three people: his lawyer Michael D. Cohen, veteran operative Roger Stone, and aide Sam Nunberg.
-In April 2016, another veteran GOP operative, Paul Manafort, was hired; the following month Manafort was named “campaign chairman.”
-Nunberg was fired in early August 2015; he believes that it was Lewandowski and campaign press secretary Hope Hicks who asked Trump for his ouster.
+In April 2016, another veteran GOP operative, Paul Manafort, was hired; the following month Manafort was named "campaign chairman."
+Nunberg was dismissed in August 2015; he believes that it was Lewandowski and campaign press secretary Hope Hicks who asked Trump for his ouster.
 Stone left the campaign a week later.

 Lewandowski's motto as Trump's campaign manager was "Let Trump be Trump"; those words appeared on his office white board.
 Trump said of Lewandowski, "He leaves me alone, but he knows when to make his presence felt."

 Lewandowski was identified in the George Papadopoulos court documents as the "High-Ranking Campaign Official".

 After a win in New Hampshire on February 9, 2016, Trump acknowledged Lewandowski's role in the win by praising his ground game.

 Physical incidents

-Grabbing of reporter
+Reporter encounter with Trump entourage

-On March 10, 2016, Michelle Fields, a reporter for Breitbart News, wrote that, after she asked Donald Trump a question when she approached him after a March 8, 2016, press conference in Jupiter, Florida, she was forcefully grabbed by Lewandowski.
+On March 10, 2016, Michelle Fields, a reporter for Breitbart News, wrote that, after she asked Donald Trump a question when she approached him after a March 8, 2016, press conference in Jupiter, Florida, she was forcefully moved out of the way of the Trump entourage by Lewandowski as Lewandowski attempted to exit next to Trump.
+It was reported that Lewandowski was acting in response to a Secret Service pathway to ensure it remained open and clear.
 On March 29, Lewandowski was charged with one count of simple battery by the Jupiter Police Department and surrendered himself to the authorities, after releasing a statement maintaining his innocence.

-Two weeks later, Palm Beach County State Attorney Dave Aronberg said that his office would not prosecute Lewandowski; they believed that "there was probable cause to make an arrest" and "the facts support the allegation that Mr. Lewandowski did grab Ms. Fields' arm against her will," but "the evidence cannot prove all legally required elements of the crime alleged and is insufficient to support a criminal prosecution."
+Two weeks later, Palm Beach County State Attorney Dave Aronberg said that his office would not prosecute Lewandowski.
+Although they believed that "there was probable cause to make an arrest" and "the facts support the allegation that Mr. Lewandowski did grab Ms. Fields' arm against her will .... the evidence cannot prove all legally required elements of the crime alleged and is insufficient to support a criminal prosecution".

-Grabbing of protestor
+Alleged grabbing of protester

 On March 19, 2016, during a campaign event in Tucson, Arizona, Lewandowski drew criticism for his handling of a protester.
 Although a video showed Lewandowski grabbing the protester by the collar, the campaign and Lewandowski denied doing so.